zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 Split into:

--  ``XE`` The country code for Ethereum;
+-  ``XE`` The country code for Expanse;
 -  ``66`` The checksum;
--  ``ETH`` The asset identifier within the client account - in this case, "ETH" is the only valid asset identifier, since Ethereum's base registry contract supports only this asset;
+-  ``ETH`` The asset identifier within the client account - in this case, "ETH" is the only valid asset identifier, since Expanse's base registry contract supports only this asset;
--  ``XREG`` The institution code for the account - in this case, Ethereum's base registry contract;
+-  ``XREG`` The institution code for the account - in this case, Expanse's base registry contract;
--  ``GAVOFYORK`` The client identifier within the institution - in this case, a direct payment with no additional data to whatever primary address is associated with the name "GAVOFYORK" in Ethereum's base registry contract;
+-  ``GAVOFYORK`` The client identifier within the institution - in this case, a direct payment with no additional data to whatever primary address is associated with the name "GAVOFYORK" in Expanse's base registry contract;

 Notes